telerik/xaml-docs/controls/radrichtextbox/import-export/Docx/settings.md

 # Settings

-__DocxFormatProvider__ allows for import of docx documents and respectively export of RadDocument to docx.
+__DocxFormatProvider__ allows for import of DOCX documents and respectively export of RadDocument to DOCX.
 Additionally, the export settings provide modification options.
 The current article outlines the available settings.

 ## Export Settings